 So, all in all, a fairly straightforward proposed new rule that won’t make a difference to employers in states with already-higher salary minimums for exemption (consider New York’s $58,500 annual minimum for most exempt executive and administrative employees in New York City, or California’s annual salary requirement of $49,920 for exempt employees of large employers).

 Once the proposed new rule is published in the Federal Register (that hasn’t happened yet), the public will have 60 days to submit comments, after which the DOL will issue a final rule with an effective date to be determined.
-We’re targeting the late fall of 2019 as the earliest realistic effective date for a new rule, and that assumes the government is in a rush.
+The DOL is targeting January 2020 as the effective date for a new rule.

 More to follow in the days ahead.
 Subscribe to Proskauer’s Wage and Hour blog for our take on the latest developments.